WHOLESALE PRICE INDEX (WPI)

 The Wholesale inflation in positive may be good, as it indicates raise in demand, which in turn will lead to increase in productivity thereby leading to better wages and more job creation.
 However, the rise in food prices will negatively impact the consumers.

-Exports have been decline for quite some time now which is impacting India’s inflow.
+Exports are on decline for quite some time now which is impacting India’s inflow.
 The fall is mainly contributed to poor global demand and softening of crude prices.
 Global Economic slowdown has not helped India’s cause either.
 Exports are on decline on 19 months consecutively.

 Global Sentiments are pretty reserved at this point of time with China slowing down.
 The major challenge at this point of time is to ensure economic stability and safeguard the Interests of developed and developing economies of the world.